EthanRutherford/boxjs/README.md

 ### testbed info/controls
 - There are 9 tests, accessible with the number keys `1-9`.
 - Click and drag anywhere to spawn a box with velocity.
+- Shift + click to grab a body and drag it around.
 - Press `0` to toggle debug view, which draws the broadphase AABBs.

 #### test 1 - basic test